ruihuaniu/rui-blog/blog/2023-07-28-PDF-report-with-echarts.md

 <img alt="cover image" src={useBaseUrl('img/charts.jpg')} />

 ### Overview
 Generating PDF reports on the frontend, especially when dealing with charts like those from Echarts, can be challenging.
 Properly handling chart layouts and accommodating various screen sizes adds complexity.
-This article presents a practical solution for printing PDF reports with Echarts.
+This article presents a practical solution for printing PDF reports with Echarts on the frontend.

 ### Technologies used